ibm-cloud-docs/ContinuousDelivery/devsecops-redeploy-staging.md

 # Deploying content to staging again
 {: #cd-devsecops-redeploy-staging}

-You might need to deploy all of your content to staging again, where the inventory in staging does not contain any new items and the `latest-staging` tag points to the current commit.
+You might need to deploy all of your content to staging again, where the inventory in staging does not contain any new items and the `staging_latest` tag points to the current commit.
 {: shortdesc}

 1. The continuous delivery pipelins starts and tags the current commit with the Pipeline Run ID.
 2. The pipeline picks up the content of the staging branch from that tag.
-3. The pipeline calculates the deployment delta between the current commit and the contents of the `latest-staging` tag.
+3. The pipeline calculates the deployment delta between the current commit and the contents of the `staging_latest` tag.
 Because the content is identical, the delta is empty.
 4. The pipeline attempts to deploy.
-A successful deployment concludes by attaching the `latest-prod` tag to the commit that you work with.
+A successful deployment concludes by attaching the `prod_latest` tag to the commit that you work with.
 Because the content is identical, there are no changes.